nf-core/raredisease/docs/usage.md

 The above pipeline run specified with a params file in yaml format:

 Note that the pipeline is modular in architecture.
 It offers you the flexibility to choose between different tools.
-For example, you can align with either bwamem2 or Sentieon BWA mem and call SNVs with either DeepVariant or Sentieon DNAscope.
+For example, you can align with bwamem2 or bwa or Sentieon BWA mem and call SNVs with either DeepVariant or Sentieon DNAscope.
 You also have the option to turn off sections of the pipeline if you do not want to run the.
 For example, snv annotation can be turned off by adding `--skip_snv_annotation` flag in the command line, or by setting it to true in a parameter file.
 This flexibility means that in any given analysis run, a combination of tools included in the pipeline will not be executed.
 So the pipeline is written in a way that can account for these differences while working with reference parameters.
 If a tool is not going to be executed during the course of a run, parameters used only by that tool need not be provided.
 For example, for SNV calling if you use DeepVariant as your variant caller, you need not provide the parameter `--ml_model`, which is only used by Sentieon DNAscope.

 nf-core/raredisease consists of several tools used for various purposes.
 For convenience, we have grouped those tools under the following categories:

-1. Alignment (bwamem2/Sentieon BWA mem)
+1. Alignment (bwamem2/bwa/Sentieon BWA mem)
 2. QC stats from the alignment files
 3. Repeat expansions (ExpansionsHunter & Stranger)
 4. Variant calling - SNV (DeepVariant/Sentieon DNAscope)